 Prerequisite – Differences between IPv4 and IPv6

-When we want to send a request from an IPv4 address to an IPv6 address but it isn’t possible because IPv4 and IPv6 transition is not compatible.
-For solution to this problem, we use some technologies.
-These technologies are: Dual Stack Routers, Tunneling, and NAT Protocol Translation.
+When we want to send a request from an IPv4 address to an IPv6 address, but it isn’t possible because IPv4 and IPv6 transition is not compatible.
+For a solution to this problem, we use some technologies.
+These technologies are Dual Stack Routers, Tunneling, and NAT Protocol Translation.
 These are explained as following below.

-In dual stack router, A router’s interface is attached with IPv4 and IPv6 addresses configured is used in order to transition from IPv4 to IPv6.
+In dual-stack router, A router’s interface is attached with IPv4 and IPv6 addresses configured are used in order to transition from IPv4 to IPv6.

-In this above diagram, A given server with both IPv4 and IPv6 address configured can communicate with all hosts of IPv4 and IPv6 via dual stack router (DSR).
-The dual stack router (DSR) gives the path for all the hosts to communicate with server without changing their IP addresses.
+In this above diagram, A given server with both IPv4 and IPv6 addresses configured can communicate with all hosts of IPv4 and IPv6 via dual-stack router (DSR).
+The dual stack router (DSR) gives the path for all the hosts to communicate with the server without changing their IP addresses.